nmrenyi/extraire-tesseract-openai/README.md

 # Rosenwald Medical Directory OCR Project

-A comprehensive OCR and data extraction pipeline for processing historical French medical directories from the Rosenwald collection (1887-1949).
-This project converts PDF documents to structured data using Tesseract OCR and OpenAI's language models for error correction and data formatting.
+A comprehensive OCR processing and evaluation pipeline for historical French medical directories from the Rosenwald collection (1887-1949).
+This project converts PDF documents to structured data using multiple OCR engines and advanced language models for error correction, with professional evaluation tools for performance analysis.

 ## Overview

-This project processes historical French medical directories through a three-stage pipeline:
+This project processes historical French medical directories through a complete pipeline:

 1. **PDF to Image Conversion**: Convert PDF pages to high-quality PNG images
-2. **OCR Text Extraction**:
+2. **Dual OCR Extraction**:
    - Extract original embedded OCR text directly from PDFs using PyMuPDF
    - Use Tesseract to extract raw text from images for comparison and improved accuracy
-3. **AI-Powered Data Structuring**: Use OpenAI GPT models to correct OCR errors and extract structured medical directory data
+3. **AI-Powered Data Structuring**: Use multiple LLM models (GPT-5 series, Gemini 2.5) to correct OCR errors and extract structured medical directory data
+4. **Performance Evaluation**: Comprehensive comparison tools to evaluate and optimize OCR correction performance

 ## Project Structure